 The Bottom Line

-A flirt pole resolves the drive.
+A structured prey drive tool resolves the drive.
 Time the session to the trigger.
 Follow with a structured settle.
 Be consistent.
 The behaviors lose their fuel, and the dog you actually wanted to live with starts showing up.

 Now go let your dog catch something.